“Everybody has days like this, sis” my big brother simply said, after checking on me for a bit longer than he usually

 n.b.: For each book I closed my eyes, let my heart lead & randomly chose the writings/Writings.

 The first experience was while reading the long healing prayer revealed by Baha’u’llah.
 Now, let me tell you about this prayer.
 This is one of them prayers that most children (and some adults 🙄 ) dread when they hear it begin (after the first time).
 It took me 16 minutes to finish.
 Today, I decided to really say it.
-Really mean it, and as I said the prayer I began remembering saying it on my own as a teenager, a young adult, and later.
+Really mean it, and as I said the prayer I began remembering saying it on my own as a teenager, a young adult, and in later years.
 I remembered the various feelings: Mind-wandering, coming back to the words, questioning my attentiveness, feeling the sincerity or lack thereof, and hoping I was reading the prayer right; with the proper intonation, pronunciation, etc. Fearing judgment.
 I remembered all of that and got rid of it all today.
 As I kept saying this prayer it changed from being a “prayer” I was simply reciting, to being as if I was actually telling it to someone.
 At some point I remembered the belief that we are God, that God is within ourselves, and at that point the next two verses reaffirmed it all.
 I won’t say which verses as I don’t want to change your experience; if you were to read this prayer.

 I remember dear Daaji talking about grace.
 This feeling I had today?
 This was grace.
-You can feel it in the air, still.
-Since I started reading at 10 am.
+I can feel it in the air, still, since I started reading at 10 am.
 Still lingering gently, having gone from a powerful, grateful-tears-inducing strength, to being like a beautiful energy calmly flowing through the house and around it.